Computers & Equipment

 All of our locations offer free access to computers you can use to search our online resources, connect to the internet and use popular software, like Microsoft Office.
-At some branches, you can even use your Library card to borrow a laptop or iPad.
-You can also use one of our printers, copiers or fax machines for a small fee.
+At many branches, you can use your Library card to borrow a laptop or use one of our printers, copiers or scanners.

 Reserve a Computer

-Need access without a card?
-You can show photo ID to request a 30-minute guest pass if you don't qualify for a free Library card.
+No card?
+Request a guest pass for one 30-minute session.
 Visitors to Seattle and non-residents can buy a temporary Library card.
 Find out how to get a Library card.